Michigan Technological University: Campus

-Michigan Tech Trails In 2001, Michigan Tech implemented a plan to develop the trails as a way to secure funding for the Michigan Tech Varsity Nordic skiing program and to create facility to attract outdoor-loving students.
+The Michigan Tech Trails, commonly referred to as Tech Trails, is a year-round trail system owned by Michigan Tech.
+It originally started as a simple path through the woods until 2001, when Michigan Tech implemented a plan to develop the trails as a way to secure funding for the Michigan Tech Varsity Nordic skiing program and to create facility to attract outdoor-loving students.
 The Michigan Tech College of Forest Resources and Environmental Science proposed that revenue could be generated from timber harvesting to support the team and upgrade the trails.
 The university's cross country ski trail system is located near the Student Development Complex in the Michigan Tech Recreational Forest.
-It includes 33 km of groomed cross country ski trails (both classic and skate sections) and 11.7 km of groomed snowshoe trails.
+It includes 33 km of groomed cross country ski trails (both classic and skate sections) and 11.7 km of groomed snowshoe/bike trails.
 7.5 km of the trail is lighted.
-The Tech Trails are nationally recognized for the quality or skiing, consistency of grooming and variety of terrain.
-The trail system, with the help of hundreds of volunteers, hosted the US Junior National Championships, and U.S. Senior National championships, along with regional races.
-It is the selected site to host the 2023 US Cross Country Ski Championships.
+The Tech Trails are nationally recognized for the quality of skiing, consistency of grooming and variety of terrain.
+The trail system, with the help of hundreds of volunteers, hosted the US Junior National Championships, U.S. Senior National championships, and the 2023 US Cross Country Ski Championships along with regional races.
 With Houghton's average snowfall of 218 inches, the season usually opens in early December and continues into April.
 Students ski free; community members can purchase a pass.

-Ford Center Ford Motor Company donated the Ford Center to Michigan Tech in the 1950s.
-It is a historical village that once owned and operated as a sawmill by Henry Ford located 40 miles south of Michigan Tech’s main campus in Alberta, Michigan.
+The Ford Center is a historical village that once owned and operated as a sawmill by Henry Ford located 40 miles south of Michigan Tech's main campus in Alberta, Michigan.
+The Ford Motor Company donated the Ford Center to Michigan Tech in the 1950s.
 Since 1954, the Ford Center has been an outdoor and environmental education center utilized by Michigan Tech students enrolled in forestry, ecology, wildlife ecology, and natural resource management.
 Referred to as "Fall Camp" by the students, this center boasts 4906 acres of forest and wetlands where the students attend outdoor classes.
 The center also contains several buildings that the students use for their dormitory, recreation and indoor classes.
 The Ford Motor Company gave Michigan Tech a grant in 1996 to turn the sawmill into a museum.
 The museum is open to the public as well as the center itself for holding conferences and reunions.

 Academics

 Undergraduate admissions

 Undergraduate admission to Michigan Tech is considered "selective" by U.S. News & World Report.
 For the Class of 2025 (enrolling Fall 2021), Michigan Tech received 8,041 applications and accepted 6,895 (85.7%), with 1,479 enrolling.
-The middle 50% range of SAT scores for enrolling freshmen was 1138-1320.
-The middle 50% ACT composite score range was 25-31.
+The middle 50% range of SAT scores for enrolling freshmen was 1138–1320.
+The middle 50% ACT composite score range was 25–31.
 The average overall ACT scores for incoming students is 27.2 in fall 2017, compared to 21.2 nationally.

-Together with Michigan State University, Wayne State University, Kalamazoo College, Hillsdale College, Calvin University, and Hope College, Michigan Tech is one of the seven college-sponsors of the National Merit Scholarship Program in the state.
-The university sponsored 4 Merit Scholarship awards in 2020.
-In the 2020–2021 academic year, 5 freshman students were National Merit Scholars.